phamvlai/Assignment2_GameOfLife/README.md

 2)
 	a.	gameoflife.cpp

 3) There is only one file.
 I understand I was suppose to make a .h and main file, unfortunately I ran out of time.
-The code does work for the most part.

 4)	Sources:
   a.  https://medium.com/@jcapona/dynamic-array-implementation-cpp-9deadaf1ba8e